Localized scratch dermatitis

 Topical metronidazole or clindamycin or sodium sulfacetamide

 A chronic inflammation of the lower legs caused by poor circulation.
 This leads to pooling of blood and fluid under the skin.
-The condition tends to affect people with varicose veins and swelling (edema).
+The condition tends to affect people with varicose veins, heart failure, or other causes of swelling (edema).
 It's most often seen in the ankles and can spread up to the knees.

 The skin may turn dark brown over time from this condition.
 Other symptoms may include: